Make sure you know who’s eligible. Here’s a look:

 Your children are eligible if they are

-- under age 26, or any age if they have a physical or mental disability diagnosed before age 26 that requires lifetime care and supervision; and
+- children under age 26 for whom you are responsible under a court order or any age if they have a physical or mental disability diagnosed before age 26 that requires lifetime care and supervision

 1Legally married same-sex spouses can receive health coverage on a pre-tax basis, and their eligible expenses can be reimbursed from an employee’s HSA or Health Care FSA.
 Anytime a spouse is referenced in this guide, it applies to all legally married spouses.